Chechen Human Rights Association VAYFOND

 CHARTER OF THE ASSOCIATION VAYFOND

-1.1 The Vayfond Association is an international voluntary non-profit public association of representatives of the Chechen people, Chechen organizations, communities of the European Union countries and Council of Europe member countries.
+1.1 The Vayfond Association is an international voluntary non-profit public association of representatives of the Chechen people, Chechen organizations and communities in the countries of the European Union and member states of the Council of Europe.

 – in Chechen: Вайфонд